Search Menu

 Zinkevych/Getty Images Plus via Getty Images

 Antioxidants are another potentially important supplement.
 Scientific studies have shown that, when combined with behavioral enrichment, antioxidants can improve memory and cognitive function in senior dogs.
 Supplements such as vitamins C and E can be added to your dog’s food, or you can consider using fruits and vegetables that are high in antioxidant content as training treats or snacks.
-Berries, like blueberries, raspberries, and blackberries, are near the top of the list of antioxidant-rich foods, as are apples such as Granny Smith and Red Delicious, and all will add beneficial prebiotic fibers, as well.
+Berries, like blueberries, raspberries, and blackberries, are near the top of the list of antioxidant-rich foods, as are apples such as Granny Smith or Red Delicious, and all will add beneficial prebiotic fibers as well.
 Just be aware that not all foods are safe for your dog, so consult your veterinarian before adding anything you aren’t sure about.

 Long-chain polyunsaturated omega-3 fatty acids like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are great for older dogs with arthritis or cognition problems.
 These fatty acids are derived from fish oil, or shellfish, such as green-lipped mussels.
 The addition of omega-3 to the diet may help reduce inflammation in joints, help with the presence of any limping, and can also promote cell membrane health.